AdobeDocs/id-service.en/help/release-notes/notes-2018.md

 ---
-description: Feature releases, updates, or changes to the Experience Cloud ID Service for 2018.
+description: Feature releases, updates, or changes to the Experience Platform Identity Service for 2018.
 keywords: ID Service
-seo-description: Feature releases, updates, or changes to the Experience Cloud ID Service for 2018.
+seo-description: Feature releases, updates, or changes to the Experience Platform Identity Service for 2018.
 seo-title: 2018 Release Notes
 title: 2018 Release Notes
 uuid: 771b5b11-a8e3-464c-b65e-b15135584ace